djalbat/necessary/README.md

 }
 ```

-In the absence of being passed an environment name, it will try to find the environment name by the following means:
+If an environment name is not passed as the `rc()` function's argument then it will try to find the environment name by the following means:

 1. Checking the `process.argv` array for an `--environment` argument.
 2. Checking the `proxess.env` object for an `ENVIRONMENT` environment variable.